Avergrove/avergroves-learning-notes/docs/music/extension_of_the_key_signature_values_technique.md

 ie C major = 0, so C minor = 0 - 3 = -3

+I usually just straight up memorize the the black key ones since it requires an extra 12-x calculation.
+The white key ones can be quickly derived using the x-3 method.

 | Keys | Key Signature Values|
 |------|---------------------|